Sandra-Cai/Sandra-Cai/README.md

 ## Hi there 👋
-- 🔭 I'm currently working on [Plurall AI](https://www.plurall.ai/), [Forecast Media](https://www.instagram.com/forcast.media?igsh=MWI5aGs2OGg4bnVrOA==), [Young Brilliant Brains](https://www.linkedin.com/company/young-brilliant-brains-club/?viewAsMember=true), a podcast, a documentary (50+ people around the world will be involved), a music EP, and so on :)
+- 🔭 I'm currently working on [Plurall AI](https://www.plurall.ai/), [Forecast Media](https://www.instagram.com/forcast.media?igsh=MWI5aGs2OGg4bnVrOA==), [Young Brilliant Brains](https://www.linkedin.com/company/young-brilliant-brains-club/?viewAsMember=true), a podcast, a documentary (50+ people around the world will be involved), a music EP, and so on.
+By the way, I'm inventing a new coding language and a specific technique that is going to matter for the coming decades :)
-- 🌱 I'm currently learning anything in CS, Math, Philosophy, and myself
+- 🌱 I'm currently learning anything in CS, Math, Philosophy, and [myself](https://www.linkedin.com/in/yijia-sandra-cai/)
 - 👯 I'm looking to collaborate on my current deepfake detection startup [Plurall AI](https://www.plurall.ai/) (is hiring founding team members), next billion $ business
 - 🤔 I'm looking for help from VCs who are cool and like-minded to build great things together
 - 💬 Ask me about anything AI, deepfake, Web 3.0, blockchain, crypto, trading, working out, self-care, content creation, education, startup experience, etc.